flaviocopes/nextjs-handbook/README.md

 This behavior is only being triggered in **production mode** (we'll talk about this in-depth later), which means you have to stop the application if you are running it with `npm run dev`, compile your production bundle with `npm run build` and run it with  `npm run start` instead.

-Using the Network inspector in the DevTools you'll notice that any links above the fold,%20at%20page load, start the prefetching as soon as the `load` event has been fired on your page (triggered when the page is fully loaded, and happens after the `DOMContentLoaded` event).
+Using the Network inspector in the DevTools you'll notice that any links above the fold, at page load, start the prefetching as soon as the `load` event has been fired on your page (triggered when the page is fully loaded, and happens after the `DOMContentLoaded` event).

 Any other `Link` tag not in the viewport will be prefetched when the user scrolls and it